The objectives of the evaluation process are:

 - Review the evaluation criteria prior to the process to ensure that all evaluators are evaluating the same skill with the same intent

-- Make sure that all evaluators have the same evaluation page with the same jersey numbers and colours
+- Make sure that all evaluators have access to the digital evaluation list with the same jersey numbers, colours, and preferred position (for U13 players)

 - Stay physically separate and independent from all other evaluators and parents during the evaluation process